 Current Systems, Processes, and Providers

 Identifying current state details when qualifying prospects, such as current systems, processes, or providers in the area where your products or services impact can be good.
-Identifying what the prospect is doing today will provide important information on if they’re a fit and/or if it even makes sense to talk to them.
+Identifying what the prospect is doing today will provide important information on whether they’re a fit and if talking to them makes sense.
 A prime example is if the prospect just signed a contract or invested in a system that competes with what you’re offering them, it typically wouldn’t make sense to invest your valuable time in a first conversation since they’re locked up right now.
 This could also be good because their answer might reveal that they have a big need for change because they’re using outdated systems or a manual process.

 Rating on Current State